DominikaDu/dominikadu.github.io/other.md

 title: Other projects
 ---

-Here are some other projects I've been involved in.
+Here are some other projects I've led or been involved in.

 ### MIT Physics Graduate Application Assistance Program